-Most neck pain can be treated with nonsurgical methods, with self-care at home and/or with guidance from a medical professional.
+Most neck pain can be treated with nonsurgical methods, such as self-care at home and/or with guidance from a medical professional.

 Self-Care for Neck Pain

-If neck pain is not debilitating and didn’t start as the result of trauma, then often the pain can be treated by oneself.
-Self-care options for neck pain can include:
+If neck pain is not debilitating and was not caused by trauma, the pain can typically be treated with self-care.

 In This Article:

-- Physical therapy.
-Most treatment programs usually include some form of physical therapy to improve neck strength and flexibility.
-The physical therapy program’s structure and length will vary depending on the specific diagnosis and situation.
-In the beginning, the person will typically have multiple sessions per week with a trained physical therapist, and then in time will progress to performing the prescribed exercises at home.
+Many treatment plans for persistent neck pain include some form of physical therapy to improve neck strength and flexibility.
+The physical therapy program’s structure and length can vary depending on the specific diagnosis and situation.
+Multiple sessions per week with a trained physical therapist may be recommended to start.
+In time, prescribed exercises may be continued at home.

 Over-the-counter (OTC) pain relief medications, such as nonsteroidal anti-inflammatory drugs (NSAIDs) or acetaminophen, are typically tried first for neck pain.
 If neck pain persists, a doctor may prescribe stronger medications, such as prescription-strength NSAIDs, muscle relaxants, or opioids on a short-term basis.
 Before taking any medication, read directions carefully and follow doctor’s instructions to reduce the risk for serious complications.